-- /faces-config/managed-bean Make the characteristics of a managed bean with the specified managed-bean-name available to the default VariableResolver implementation. - /faces-config/navigation-rule Make the characteristics of a navigation rule available to the default NavigationHandler implementation.
+• /faces-config/navigation-rule -Make the characteristics of a navigation rule available to the default NavigationHandler implementation.

-11.4.7.
+11.3.7.
 Delegating Implementation Support

-[P1-decoratable_artifacts]The runtime must support the decorator design pattern as specified below for the following artifacts.
+The runtime must support the decorator design pattern as specified below for all classes of the jakarta.faces package implementing the FacesWrapper interface, among others: